Ngann/Doctor-Lookup/README.md

 ## Description

-_This is as application which allow user to search for doctors in Portland._
+_The Doctor Lookup app allows user to search for doctors base on conditions or by name._

 # ![demo](src/demo.png)